HOME

 The World Organization of Scouting Movements (WOSM) Chairman Simon Hang-Brock Rhee and IFSR President Brian D. Thiessen completed signing a Memorandum of Understanding on July 7, 2012.
 The full text of the document is available on line.

 The document reaffirms the intention of both organizations to strengthen their relationship by cooperating at Rotary and Scouting events and programs.
+Hence, it gives IFSR the entitlement to have Exhibits at world scout conferences, regional scout meetings, jamborees, etc.

 Back to top of Page